TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Kafka/readme.md

 ![Scale App](../../import-screenshots/Kafka/AppScale.png)
 ![After Push App](../../import-screenshots/Kafka/AppRunning.png)

-Once it reaches to Running state, go to Endpoints, click on Test under Actions and for POST//Salesforce/{account}, select 'Try it out'
+Once it reaches to Running state, go to Endpoints, click on Test under Actions and for GET//pub, select 'Try it out' YNow click Execute button.
-You will have to pass value for the path parameter 'account'.
-You can provide any string type value for 'account' parameter.
-You will have to pass the values for the request body parameter.
-Now click Execute button.
 ![Runtime Execution](../../import-screenshots/Kafka/EndPoint.png)

 If you want to test the sample in the Flow tester then follow below instructions:
-Click on the MainFlowWithSFCreateCheckStatusJob flow, click on Test Button -> create Launch configuration -> provide request schema in body parameter -> click Next button -> click on Run
+Click on the MainFlowWithSFCreateCheckStatusJob flow, click on Test Button -> create Launch configuration -> click Next button -> click on Run
 ![FlowTester](../../import-screenshots/Kafka/LaunchConfig.png)

 ## Outputs